Mother's Mercy: In Dorne

 Bidding farewell to Jaime and Myrcella, Ellaria kisses Myrcella on the lips.
 Myrcella reveals that she knows Jaime is her real father and that she is glad that he is her father.
 Myrcella suddenly collapses and dies in Jaime's arms, and it is revealed that Ellaria had secretly poisoned her with poisoned lipstick.

 In the North

 In the wake of his sacrifice of his daughter, Shireen, Stannis is informed that half of his forces have deserted and his wife has hanged herself in grief.
 Stannis nonetheless orders his remaining troops to march on Winterfell.
 After a quick yet fierce battle, the Boltons emerge as the victors.
 Stannis survives the destruction of his army, but is severely wounded.
 Brienne arrives and executes Stannis for the murder of Renly Baratheon.
-Theon throws Myranda from the castle to her death just as the Bolton army returns to Winterfell.
+Sansa attempts to escape during the chaos but is confronted by Myranda, who threatens to shoot Sansa with an arrow.
+Sansa refuses to be intimidated and Theon throws Myranda from the catwalk to her death just as the Bolton army returns to Winterfell.
 Theon and Sansa jump from the castle walls into the deep snow below in an attempt to escape.